iamveritas/simplETN/README.md

 One click electroneum miner (GPU + CPU), small step for author huge step for ETN mass adoption :) <3

 For those wanting to mine ETN and didn't figure out the ins and outs (how to mine, how to create and manage a wallet, pools, etc.) this app will do it all for you.
-After install you'll mine with one press of a button, safe, secure, easy; x64 windows only support for now, feedback welcomed, the intention behind this tool is exactly what Electroneum principle is: ease of use for mass adoption, __everyone should be able to easily use cryptocurrencies__.
+After install you'll mine with one press of a button, safe, secure, easy; x64 windows only support for now, feedback welcomed, the intention behind this tool is exactly what Electroneum principle is: ease of use for mass adoption, __everyone should be able to use cryptocurrencies easily__.

 __Features List:__
 - it is mining using both GPU and CPU